roemvaar/cs_notes/docs/computer_systems/big_o.md

 - **In the context of coding interviews, Big O notation is usually understood to describe** **the worst-case complexity of an algorithm**

+## Amortization

+Operation takes T(n) amortized time if any k operations take <= k * T(n) time.

+(Particular kind of averaging.
+Averaging over the sequence of operations.)

+Some individual operations are expensive, but most operations are cheap, so you average all operations.

+Not as good as constant time, but it's almost as good.

+Examples:

+* Insert at the end of vector
+* Hash Table look-up

 **Sources:**